kimbagira/Body-Shaper-App/README.md

 behaviour

-*go to the application, enter the required.
+*go to the application, enter the required

 input